 Pictured: Lanxing Fu, Co-Director, Superhero Clubhouse.
 Photo by Dylan River Lopez.

 “Superhero Clubhouse ran a wonderful 3 session Science Communication workshop for my Columbia University Science Communication class.
 Their effective guidance on tools for creating a narrative, knowing your audience, and speaking through the nerves carried through the whole rest of the course.
 The students loved hearing their unique perspectives and I hope to make the workshop a permanent component of the curriculum."

 -Sonya Dyhrman, Professor of Earth and Environmental Sciences, Columbia University/Lamont-Doherty Earth Observatory

-DEVISED THEATER FOR SOCIAL CHANGE
+DEVISING FOR SOCIAL CHANGE

-This multi-day workshop is an introduction to creating original theater as a tool for social change.
+This multi-day workshop is an introduction to creating original theater as a tool for social justice.
 Utilizing the eco-theater framework of Superhero Clubhouse and a variety of approaches to devising from other artists, we introduce theater-making as a living laboratory in which to form temporary communities, make vital new stories, and model a thriving society through a collaborative process.
 Best for undergraduates, high school students, early-career artists, or community groups.
 Pictured: Bella MacDiarmid, Marguerite French, and various participants.

 "Students in our Summer Teen Ensemble engaged in deep and meaningful conversations centered around social justice and climate change.
 The group project work offered the teens the opportunity to bring a high level of creativity, collaboration and personal voice.
 The Devising class was an incredible addition to our curriculum."